Our Art & Design Curriculum

-They have opportunities each morning, during our wellbeing sessions at the start of each day, to see and respond to the work of a range of famous artists.
-Children are encouraged to engage with the art they see, and be inspired to create their own art work in a similar - or contrasting - style.
+They have opportunities each morning, during our wellbeing sessions at the start of the day, to see and respond to the work of a range of famous artists.
+Children are encouraged to engage with the art and artists they encounter, and be inspired to create their own art work in a similar - or contrasting - style.

-Have a look at some of the famous artists we have learned about, below...
+Have a look at some of the famous artists we have studied, below...

 Progression of Skills in Art & Design